wolfeng-db/wolfys_essentials/README.md

 ### MAYBE IN THE FUTURE or maybe standalone
 - Equipment slot overhaul EC
     Brother-in-arms support doesn't seem to be working, smart tabs is on by default and can't see a way to disable with Inventory Upgrade.
-    Would need a version compatible with just inventory upgrade.
+    Would need a version compatible with just inventory upgrade (maybe that extra large shared stash)

 - Hardcore Lite
     Currently incompatible with Ultimate Respec Lite.